armno/react-native-101/readme.md

 Learning React Native in ES6. https://facebook.github.io/react-native/docs/tutorial.html

-> I have very little experience with React before start doing this.
+> I have very little experience with React and zero experience with React Native before start doing this.
 I knew some basic concepts of components, states, and the `render()` function but never really make any apps with React yet.

 The code in tutorial uses both ES5 and ES6 syntax.
 I change them a bit to use ES6 as much as I can.